rsksmart/devportal-1.0/Libs/rns-artifacts/registrar/Subdomain-Registrar.md

 title: Subdomain Registrar
 ---

-This contract is owner of an RNS node and allows anyone to create subnodes under this node.
+This contract is owner of an RNS node and allows anyone to create sub-nodes under this node.

 ### Usage